AnonymousController/wstc/README.md

 Save the script anywhere (I usually use ~/Library/Scripts, which may not exist by default) and run it when desired.
 You might set it to run on login, or with a `cron` job, or from the macOS menu bar.

-Probably the easiest for most people, however, will be to save the script as a standalone application using File&nbsp;>&nbsp;Export… in Script&nbsp;Editor and selecting File&nbsp;Format:&nbsp;Application.
+Probably the easiest for most people, however, will be to save the script as a standalone application using *File&nbsp;>&nbsp;Export…* in Script&nbsp;Editor and selecting *File&nbsp;Format:&nbsp;Application*.
 Again, the script can be saved anywhere, including the standard /Applications folder.
 <br/>

 ## Requirements